-Well in an article published back in August 2018 by the Guardian they have quoted an article by the British Sports Journal written by cardiovascular research scientist James J DiNicolantonio and cardiologist James H O’Keefe together William Wilson a physician stating that they believe it to be and also a gateway to other drugs….
+Well in an article published back in August 2018 by the Guardian they quoted an article by the British Sports Journal written by cardiovascular research scientist James J DiNicolantonio and cardiologist James H O’Keefe together with William Wilson a physician stating that they believe sugar to be and also a gateway to other drugs….

 Did you know that sugar has 61 names……a few years ago this was only 50 so the scientist are hard at work creating new ways to get it into our diet with us knowing it.
 I will post all the different names on another article later this month.
 In the article it is quoted that one of the opposes says “While it is true that a liking for sweet things can be habit-forming it is not addictive like opiates or cocaine,” said Sanders.
 “Individuals do not get withdrawal symptoms when they cut sugar intake.”
 I don’t this person has ever done a juice week…….the withdrawal symptom’s you can get can be flue like much to like a withdrawal from narcotics.